sanfilippopablo/jest-no-diff-output/README.md

 npm test
 ```

-Test using `pluginTester` doesn't show a diff.
-The other simple test using `assert` does.
+When the test is a simple sync function it shows the diff.
+When the test function returns a promise, then it doesn't show a diff.